TV Daily Schedule: KQED 9

 Guests: Carla Marinucci, San Francisco Chronicle; Tom Vacar, KTVU; Josh Richman, Bay Area News Group; and Aimee Allison, San Francisco Department on the Status of Women. duration 27:46 STEREO TVRE

-2:00 amWashington Week with Gwen Ifill [#5305H] Gridlock in Washington is nothing new, but is it getting worse?
+2:00 amWashington Week [#5305H] Gridlock in Washington is nothing new, but is it getting worse?
 As Congress prepares to start its month-long August recess, it is on track to being the least productive in history.
 Is the political polarization that has gripped Capitol Hill to blame or is the lack of results intentional?
 On issue after issue from the debt ceiling to immigration reform to gun control, Democrats and Republicans have failed to reach any compromises or comprehensive solutions.

 On Friday, the House will vote for the 40th time to roll back the Affordable Care Act passed in 2010.
 While repealing or dismantling "Obamacare" remains a top priority for the GOP, the chances it will happen are almost non-existent with the current Democratic-led Senate.

 Fissures within the Republican Party are also contributing to gridlock.
 The division was evident last year during Mitt Romney's failed presidential run.
 Fast forward to today and new battles are brewing between mainstream conservatives like Senator John McCain and New Jersey Governor Chris Christie and libertarians and other Tea Party members like Senators Rand Paul and Ted Cruz.

 Meanwhile President Obama continues his campaign-style push for his second-term agenda.
 He's also gearing up for another showdown with lawmakers over the debt ceiling that could potentially lead to a government shutdown in September.